-How Do I Ask?
+How Do I Ask for Sponsorship?

 It’s a good idea to write up a professional looking letter including all of your previous accomplishments as well as your future goals.
 You should include where you race, with whom you race and why you race!
 Be sure to include pictures and anything else you feel would persuade them to take you on.
-Think of it as though you are applying for a job.
-You want to portray a great image, and you want them to feel as though you are a great investment for them as a sponsor.
+Think of it like putting together a media press kit, make a nice presentation and put it in a binder.

-How Much Should I Expect?
+How Much Should I Expect a Sponsor to Pay?

 Generally speaking you should think in reasonable terms.
 You can’t expect as a first year karter to rake in thousands of dollars from a sponsor.
 Even if you were to get small local for the year you should be thankful.
 As you improve and start proving yourself out on the track a little more, sponsors will realize more potential in you and may be willing to sponsor you with more money.
 Getting into the thousands of dollars.
 There are some go kart racers who have chassis and engine sponsors even!!
 Let’s hope you can be just as successful….And when all else fails there’s always your parents.